AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute.md

 If you are not too familiar with GitHub, please feel free to [send us an email](mailto:marion@biocommons.org.au) and we will get back to you as soon as we can.

 Thanks for your contribution!

+## Editing the website:

+The [documentation website](https://elixir-belgium.github.io/elixir-toolkit-theme/) to the ELIXIR toolkit theme is a great place to start to find useful information about how to configure this website.
+While developing the website we found some gaps and have created the following guides to give more detailed configuration information and walk-throughs.

+For detailed information on how to configure, edit and add to the site, please see the following guides:

+{% include section-navigation-tiles-simple.html type="contribute" affiliations=false search=false %}